June 12-13, 2023

 Duluth, MN

-The Minnesota Office of Rural Health and Primary Care, the Minnesota Rural Health Association, and the National Rural Health Resource Center invite proposals for presentations to be delivered at the 2023 Minnesota Rural Health Conference (June 12-13 in Duluth).
+The Minnesota Department of Health, Office of Rural Health and Primary Care, the Minnesota Rural Health Association and the National Rural Health Resource Center invite proposals for presentations to be delivered at the 2024 Minnesota Rural Health Conference (June 17-18 in Duluth).
+The call for submissions is now closed.

 The Minnesota Rural Health Conference seeks to support, connect and inspire rural health professionals and leaders from across the state as they work toward the goal of building healthy communities.